 Treatment of Metastatic Stage IV or D2 Prostate Cancer

 Prostate cancer that has spread to distant organs and bones is treatable, but not curable with current standard therapies.
-Hormonal therapy has been the standard treatment of metastatic prostate cancer for many years.
+Hormone therapy has been the standard treatment of metastatic prostate cancer for many years.
 Metastatic prostate cancer usually can be controlled with hormone therapy for a period of time, often several years.
-Eventually, however, most prostate cancers are able to grow despite the hormone therapy.
-To learn more, go to Hormonal Treatment of Prostate Cancer.
+Advances in chemotherapy, immunotherapy, and hormone therapy have expanded the treatment options available for patients with advanced prostate cancer in recent years.1

 Treatment of Bone Complications

 Patients with advanced prostate cancer can have cancer cells that have spread to their bones, called bone metastases.
 Bone metastases commonly cause pain, increase the risk of fractures, and can lead to a life-threatening condition characterized by an increased amount of calcium in the blood called hypercalcemia.
 Treatments for bone complications may include drug therapy or radiation therapy.12

 Zoledronic acid (Zometa®): Zoledronic acid is a bisphosphonate drug that can effectively prevent loss of bone that occurs from cancer that has spread to the bones thereby reducing the risk of fractures, and decreasing pain.
 Bisphosphonate drugs work by inhibiting bone resorption, or breakdown.
 Zoledronic acid may be used to reduce the risk of complications from bone metastases or to treat cancer-related hypercalcemia.13, 14